 If you believe you or someone you love developed ovarian cancer after using a talc-based product, do not hesitate to contact O’Connor, Acciani & Levy for qualified legal representation.

 Our skilled class action attorneys will provide you with a free, no obligation consultation to review your claim whether your ovarian cancer diagnosis is related to long-term use of talcum powder.
-We have the experience and resources needed to thoroughly investigate your claim and determine if you are entitled compensation through a talcum powder lawsuit.
+Our Cincinnati talcum powder lawyers have the experience and resources needed to thoroughly investigate your claim and determine if you are entitled compensation through a class action lawsuit.

 At O’Connor, Acciani & Levy, we understand that the difficulties caused by long-term medical complications are financially and emotionally devastating.
 For this reason, our attorneys only work on a contingency fee basis and do not get paid unless you do.